 This year, the annual Mid-America Guitar Ensemble Festival will take place in Minnesota for the first time.
 Hosted by the Guitar Program of the School of Music at the University of Minnesota, and co-sponsored by the Minnesota Guitar Society, the Festival runs from March 29 through 31.
 The featured guest ensemble, Tantalus Quartet, will present a concert at Sundin Music Hall (on the campus of Hamline University in St. Paul) on March 30 at 7:30 pm.
-A Festival-ending concert will be presented at Ted Mann Concert Hall, on the U of MN campus on March 31 with featured ensembles, as well as with the festival ensemble of 80 to 100 guitarists.
+A Festival-ending concert will be presented at Ted Mann Concert Hall, on the U of MN campus on March 31 at 1:00 pm with featured ensembles, as well as with the festival ensemble of 80 to 100 guitarists.
 We will premiere a newly written piece by Illinois-based Costa Rican guitarist and composer Guido Sanchez-Portuguez, who will conduct the Ensemble.

 Click here to view the Festival brochure, which includes details about each day’s events and a registration form.